Devil's Dictionary – Z (page 1) Subscribe E-mail Words Bookshop Link to this Site Take Our Survey Add to Favorites

 Wordplay Book Store

-is the fear of garlic
+is the fear of glass

 Click for more phobia words